jump-dev/MathOptInterface.jl/docs/src/manual/models.md

 All interactions with attributes occur through the [`get`](@ref) and [`set`](@ref) functions.

-Consult the docstsrings of each attribute for information on what it represents.
+Consult the docstrings of each attribute for information on what it represents.

 ## ModelLike API